First Amendment Litigation

 Practice Leader: Amy B. Ginensky

-Lawyers in the Media and Communications Practice Group of Pepper Hamilton LLP have successfully represented publishers and related media entities – on the national and local level – in numerous First Amendment, defamation and privacy suits.
-We have an in-depth knowledge of both First Amendment principles and the passion journalists have for their jobs.
-We share that passion and convey it to both our adversaries and the court.
+Lawyers in the Media and Communications Practice Group of Pepper Hamilton LLP have successfully represented publishers, broadcasters and related media entities – nationally and locally – in numerous First Amendment, defamation and privacy suits.
+We have an in-depth knowledge of First Amendment principles and the passion journalists have for their jobs.
+We share that passion and convey it to our adversaries and the court.

-We know first hand the problems faced by broadcasters and publishers; we deal with them on a daily basis.
+We know firsthand the problems broadcasters and publishers face; we deal with them on a daily basis.
 We know the importance of being able to report the news promptly, and the issues that the media faces before judges and juries.
 We know the stigma sometimes associated with the media’s aggressive pursuit of its work.
-We also know that “guts and gusto” is what is often needed to effectively represent our clients; it is what we are always prepared to provide.
-Whether it means knocking at the court’s door late at night, pointedly cross-examining a public official, working around-the-clock on pre-publication review, or continuing to argue an unpopular position, we are committed to doing whatever it takes to ensure our clients’ rights are defended and needs are met.
+We also know that “guts and gusto” is often needed to effectively represent our clients and we are always prepared to provide it.
+Whether it means knocking at the court’s door late at night, pointedly cross-examining a public official, working around-the-clock on pre-publication review, or continuing to argue an unpopular position, we are committed to ensuring that our clients’ rights are defended and needs are met.

-The Media and Communications Practice Group has handled countless media matters in state and federal courts.
-We have tried jury cases where powerful people, with much social and political influence, have been the opponents.
-We have gone to court on countless access matters to obtain information the press needed – and needed immediately.
+Pepper lawyers have handled countless media matters in state and federal courts.
+We have tried jury cases in which powerful people, with much social and political influence, have been the opponents.
+We have gone to court on countless access matters to obtain information the press needed immediately.
 We also have represented reporters faced with contempt proceedings, who have refused to testify, or otherwise aroused the ire of a judge.
 All these matters are critical to our clients and critical to us.